-Child abuse is distressing and can be difficult to deal with.
+Child abuse is a serious violation of a child's rights and often has long term consequences on the emotional and physical development of the child.
+In addition, it is distressing and can be difficult to deal with.
 Organisations have a duty to ensure advice and support is available to help people to play their part in protecting children.
 Children need someone to turn to when they are being abused.
 Often they do not know where to go for help.

-9.1 Children are provided with information on where to go to for help and advice in relation to abuse, harassment and bullying.
-9.2 Staff members with special responsibilities for keeping children safe have access to specialist advice, support and information on child protection.
-9.3 Contacts are established at a national and/or local level with the relevant child protection/welfare agencies that can provide information, support and assistance to children and staff.
-9.4 Arrangements are in place to provide support to individuals - both the people the agency works with and staff members, during and following an incident or allegation of abuse or a complaint.
+- 9.1 Children are provided with information on where to go to for help and advice in relation to abuse, harassment and bullying. - 9.2 Staff members with special responsibilities for keeping children safe have access to specialist advice, support and information on child protection. - 9.3 Contacts are established at a national and/or local level with the relevant child protection/welfare agencies that can provide information, support and assistance to children and staff. - 9.4 Arrangements are in place to provide support to individuals both the people the agency works with and staff members, during and following an incident or allegation of abuse or a complaint.